 This material works by reflecting the infrared radiation (“body heat”) that is emitted from your dog’s body back to them to keep them warm.

 The type of insulating material that is used in a self-warming dog bed varies depending on the manufacturer of the bed, with each manufacturer competing to produce the most durable and efficient material at the lowest cost to them.

 The materials that are used in self-warming pet beds are almost always proprietary formulas, so while you will be able to find out whether they are toxic or non-toxic, you will have difficulty finding out the exact material composition.

-How to Shop for a Self-warming Pet Bed
+How to Shop for a Heated Dog Bed

 1. Choose a bed that suits your dog’s sleeping style

 First and foremost, pick a bed that suits your dog’s individual needs over the style or how well it fits within your home decor.
 If they love to sleep curled up, select a “cuddler”, “donut”, or “bagel” type bed that provides additional support around the body to facilitate easier curling.

 If, on the other hand, your dog is a “leaner” opt for a bolster-style bed that gives them something to lean against when they sleep.

 2. Pick the one that accommodates your dog's age and health